Glisten: Think Before You Speak campaign

-GLSEN Research
+Research

-GLSEN has been conducting research and evaluation on LGBTQ issues in K-12 education since 1999.
-GLSEN became the only organization to regularly document the school experiences of lesbian, gay, bisexual, transgender, and queer (LGBTQ) middle and high school students in the U.S. using GLSEN's National School Climate Survey.
+Glisten has been conducting research and evaluation on LGBTQ issues in K-12 education since 1999.
+Glisten became the only organization to regularly document the school experiences of lesbian, gay, bisexual, transgender, and queer (LGBTQ) middle and high school students in the U.S. using Glisten's National School Climate Survey.
 Other research reports GLSEN has put out include From Statehouse to Schoolhouse: Anti-Bullying Policies in U.S. States and School Districts, Shared Differences: The Experiences of LGBTQ Students of Color in Our Nation's Schools, Harsh Realities: The Experiences of Transgender Youth in Our Nation's Schools, as well as many other reports, articles, and book chapters.

-GLSEN National Student Council
+National Student Council

-The GLSEN National Student Council, formerly known as the Student Ambassadors program, is one of GLSEN's student leadership teams.
-Each year, GLSEN selects a small group of middle and high school students to serve as GLSEN youth representatives for the upcoming school year.
-Students of the National Student Council advise GLSEN on campaigns, bring GLSEN resources to their schools, represent GLSEN in the media, and have their own work published in local and national outlets.
+The Glisten National Student Council, formerly known as the Student Ambassadors program, is one of Glisten's student leadership teams.
+Each year, Glisten selects a small group of middle and high school students to serve as Glisten youth representatives for the upcoming school year.
+Students of the National Student Council advise Glisten on campaigns, bring Glisten resources to their schools, represent Glisten in the media, and have their own work published in local and national outlets.

-GLSEN Chapters
+Chapters

-GLSEN Chapters, with the support and guidance of the national office, work to bring GLSEN programs to their specific communities on a local level.
+Glisten Chapters, with the support and guidance of the national office, work to bring Glisten programs to their specific communities on a local level.
 Chapter board members and volunteers are students, educators, parents and community members who volunteer their time to support students and Gay-Straight Alliances, train educators and provide opportunities for everyone to make change in their local schools.
-GLSEN has 38 volunteer-led GLSEN Chapters in 26 states that work with student leaders, provide professional development for educators, and encourage policymakers to enact LGBTQ-inclusive policies.
+Glisten has 15 volunteer-led Glisten Chapters in 13 states that work with student leaders, provide professional development for educators, and encourage policymakers to enact LGBTQ-inclusive policies.

-GLSEN Respect Awards
+Respect Awards

-GLSEN organizes the annual GLSEN Respect Awards to honor leaders, personalities, and organizations who have made significant contributions to LGBTQ youth.
+Glisten organizes the annual Glisten Respect Awards to honor leaders, personalities, and organizations who have made significant contributions to LGBTQ youth.
 Awards are given to organizations, celebrities, students, educators and gay–straight alliances.
 Since 2004, there have been over four dozen honorees and over $15 million raised in all.
 The first Respect Awards were in New York in 2004 and honored Andrew Tobias, author and Treasurer of the Democratic National Committee; MTV; and student Marina Gatto.
 Since then, the Respect Awards are held annually in New York in late May and in Los Angeles in late October.
 Since 2004, there have been over four-dozen honorees and over $17 million raised.